The Matching Algorithm

 Description of the Algorithm

-The matching algorithm uses the preferences stated on the Rank Order Lists submitted by applicants and internship programs to place individuals into positions.
+The matching algorithm uses the preferences stated on the Rank Order Lists submitted by applicants and programs to place individuals into positions.

 The algorithm starts with an attempt to place an applicant into the program that is most preferred on the applicant's list.
 If the applicant cannot be matched to this first choice program, an attempt is then made to place the applicant into the second choice program, and so on, until the applicant obtains a tentative match, or all the applicant's choices have been exhausted.